Zcash Mining Hardware Reviews & Comparison

 Zcash Mining Rig setup

-Equihash can use one of these types of mining software: Claymore (for AMD cards) or DSTM miner, Bminer, or EWBF miner (for Nvidia cards).
+Equihash can use any of these types of mining software: Claymore (for AMD cards) or DSTM miner, Bminer, or EWBF miner (for Nvidia cards).
 These options mostly have the same range of hash rates on the same cards.
 Some of them can be a little better on a specific card, so you should download all compatible miners and give them a try.

 Best GPUs for mining Zcash